MontagueM/carve/README.md

 the solidity contract runs the entire site from a single contract, storing all data in itself.

-would be interesting to try treating each new user as its own contract.
+would be interesting to try
+- treating each new user as its own contract
+- making the contract upgradeable using openzeppelin proxy contracts

 ## how to use